ligato/docs/docs/developer-guide/build-vpp-agent-no-image.md

-2. Start the VPP and verify the VPP Agent can connect to it.
+2. Start VPP and verify the vpp-agent can connect to it.